Dosage Form: capsule

 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Cefadroxil should be used with caution in the presence of markedly impaired renal function (creatinine clearance rate of less than 50 mL/min/1.73 m2).
+Cefadroxil monohydrate should be used with caution in the presence of markedly impaired renal function (creatinine clearance rate of less than 50 mL/min/1.73 M ).
 (See DOSAGE AND ADMINISTRATION.)
 In patients with known or suspected renal impairment, careful clinical observation and appropriate laboratory studies should be made prior to and during therapy.

-Cefadroxil should be prescribed with caution in individuals with history of gastrointestinal disease particularly colitis.
+Cefadroxil monohydrate should be prescribed with caution in individuals with history of gastrointestinal disease particularly colitis.

 Information for Patients

-Patients should be counseled that antibacterial drugs including cefadroxil should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Cefadroxil Capsules should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When cefadroxil is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by cefadroxil or other antibacterial drugs in the future.
+When Cefadroxil Capsules are prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Cefadroxil Capsules or other antibacterial drugs in the future.

 Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.